 An American politician named Reggie Stoltzfus threatened Kent State University.
-Claiming he’ll cut millions in funding if they refuse to ban an anime book.
+Claiming he’ll cut millions in funding if they refuse to ban an

 For some reason this news hasn’t been shared by major outlets.